roxidy/roxidy/README.md

-# Roxidy
+# Qbit

 **A powerful open-source agentic terminal, built with Rust.**

 Warp showed us what a modern terminal could be.
-Roxidy takes that vision and makes it yours—fully open source and built for developers who want to own their tools.
+Qbit takes that vision and makes it yours—fully open source and built for developers who want to own their tools.

 <!-- TODO: Add screenshot or demo GIF here -->

-## Why Roxidy?
+## Why Qbit?

 - **Open Source** — No black boxes.
 Read the code, modify it, make it yours.
 - **AI-Native** — Built-in agent system supporting all [vtcode](https://github.com/vinhnx/vtcode) providers (OpenRouter, OpenAI, Google Gemini, and more) plus Anthropic on Vertex AI.
 Bring your own API keys.